There are several drug-related criminal offenses in the District of Columbia. The two major offenses are:

 - Drug manufacture, distribution, or possession with intent to manufacture or distribute.

-Both offenses carry significant penalties upon conviction which include fines, jail time, or both.
+Both offenses carry significant penalties upon conviction, including fines, jail time, or both.
 Depending on the seriousness of the offense and other factors, you may face penalties up to tens of thousands of dollars in fines and several decades in prison.

 DC Drug Offenses: Important Words to Know

-The three terms below are important to remember as they have significant bearing on any drug charges in DC.
-Whether your case actually involves a “controlled substance” can determine if any penalties apply in the first place.
-Which “Schedule” the involved drugs fall under and whether they are “narcotic drugs” determines the severity of the penalties associated with a drug conviction in DC.
+The three terms below are essential to remember as they have a significant bearing on any drug charges in DC.
+Whether your case involves a “controlled substance” can determine if any penalties apply in the first place.
+Which “Schedule” the involved drugs fall under and whether they are “narcotic drugs” determines the severity of the disadvantages associated with a drug conviction in DC.

 “Schedule I” through “Schedule V”

 The controlled substances DC drug law covers are grouped into five different tiers—Schedule I through V—based on several factors, including potential for abuse, a risk to public health, and whether there is an acceptable medical use for the particular substance.

 A Schedule I substance has a high potential for abuse, has no accepted medical use in treatment in the United States or the District of Columbia, or lacks accepted safety for treatment under medical supervision.

 A Schedule II substance has a high potential for abuse; has currently accepted medical use in treatment in the United States or the District of Columbia, or currently accepted medical use with severe restrictions.
 Misuse of the substance may lead to severe psychological or physical dependence.